cycle/docs/relation/has-one.md

 # Has One
 The Has One relation defines that entity exclusively owns another entity in a form of parent-children.
-Consider this relation as form of decomposition with ability to store data in external table.
+Consider this relation as a form of decomposition with the ability to store data in external table.

 ## Definition
 To define Has One relation using annotated enties extension use: